Assault on Precinct 13 (1976 film): Initial reception

 Assault was first released in Los Angeles at the State Theater on November 3, 1976, to mixed reviews and unimpressive box-office earnings.
-Whitney Williams of Variety wrote, "Some exciting action in the second half packs enough interest to keep this entry alive for the violence market...
+Whitney Williams of Variety wrote, "Some exciting action in the second half packs enough interest to keep this entry alive for the violence market ...
 John Carpenter's direction of his screenplay, after a pokey opening half, is responsible for the realistic movement."
 Dan O'Bannon, Carpenter's co-writer on Dark Star, attended the Los Angeles premiere.
-At this point in their professional relationship, O'Bannon was jealous of Carpenter's success and reluctantly attended the premiere.
+At this point in their professional relationship, O'Bannon was envious of Carpenter's success and reluctantly attended the premiere.
 O'Bannon was disgusted by the film and told Carpenter so.
 According to author Jason Zinoman, O'Bannon saw a reflection of the coolness that Carpenter displayed toward him in the film's casual disregard for the humanity of its characters.
 It reminded him of how easily their friendship had been discarded.
-"His disdain for human beings would be serviced if he could make a film without people in it," replied O'Bannon.
+"His disdain for human beings would be serviced if he could make a film without people in it", replied O'Bannon.

 The film opened at the Cannes Film Festival in May 1977, where it received favorable notices from some of the British critics.
 "Carpenter at Cannes wiped us off the face of the earth with Precinct 13" replied director George A. Romero, who was at the festival with his film Martin.
 "Right from the scene when the little girl gets blown away, I was blown away."
-As a result, Linda Myles booked the film for the Edinburgh Film Festival in August 1977.
+As a result, festival director Linda Myles booked the film for the Edinburgh Film Festival in August 1977.
 However, the film did not get critical acclaim until it was screened at the 21st London Film Festival on December 1, 1977.
 Ken Wlaschin, festival director, described the film in the brochure: